cisocrgroup/PoCoTo/README.md

 ## References
 PoCoTo has originally been written by Thorsten Vobl as part of his master's thesis in computational linguistics at CIS during the IMPACT project.

-It has been further developed as a CLARIN-D Kurationsprojekt by Florian Fink at CIS.
+It has been further developed as a CLARIN-D Kurationsprojekt by Florian Fink and Uwe Springmann at CIS.

 Its underlying technology is described in the following publication: